 At the decision logic level, a BusinessKnowledgeModel element contains a FunctionDefinition, which is an instance of Expression containing zero or more parameters, which are instances of InformationItem.
 The FunctionDefinition that is contained in a BusinessKnowledgeModel element is the reusable module of decision logic that is represented by this BusinessKnowledgeModel element.
-An Invocable element contains an InformationItem that holds an invocable reference to the abstract business knowledge, which allows a Decision to invoke it by name.
+A BusinessKnowledgeModel element also contains an InformationItem that holds the FunctionDefinition, which allows a Decision to invoke it by name.
+The name of that InformationItem SHALL be the same as the name of the BusinessKnowledgeModel element.
+BusinessKnowledgeModel inherits all the attributes and model associations from DRGElement.An Invocable element contains an InformationItem that holds an invocable reference to the abstract business knowledge, which allows a Decision to invoke it by name.
 The name of that InformationItem SHALL be the same as the name of the Invocable element.
-Invocable inherits all the attributes and model associations from DRGElement.Table 14 presents the additional attributes and model associations of the Invocable class.
+Invocable inherits all the attributes and model associations from DRGElement.Table 15 presents the additional attributes and model associations of the BusinessKnowledgeModel class.

-Table 15 presents the additional attributes and model associations of the BusinessKnowledgeModel class.
+Table 16 pushes the additional attributes and model associations of the BusinessKnowledgeModel class.

-Table 14: Invocable attributes and model associations
+Table 15: Invocable attributes and model associations

-Attribute Description variable: InformationItem This attribute defines a variable that is bound to the function defined by the FunctionDefinition, allowing decision logic to invoke the function by name.
+Attribute Description This attribute defines a variable that is bound to the function defined by the FunctionDefinition, allowing decision logic to invoke the function by name.

-Table 15: BusinessKnowledgeModel attributes and model associations
+Table 16: BusinessKnowledgeModel attributes and model associations

-Attribute Description encapsulatedLogic: FunctionDefinition [01] The function that encapsulates the logic encapsulated by this BusinessKnowledgeModel. knowledgeRequirement: KnowledgeRequirement [] This attribute lists the instances of KnowledgeRequirement that compose this BusinessKnowledgeModel. authorityRequirement: AuthorityRequirement [] This attribute lists the instances of AuthorityRequirement that compose this BusinessKnowledgeModel.
+Attribute Description encapsulatedLogic: FunctionDefinition [01] The function that encapsulates the logic encapsulated by this BusinessKnowledgeModel. vledgeRequirement: KnowledgeRequirement [] This attribute lists the instances of KnowledgeRequirement that compose this BusinessKnowledgeModel. authorityRequirement: AuthorityRequirement [] This attribute lists the instances of AuthorityRequirement that compose this BusinessKnowledgeModel.